Vishnu917vj/LegalDocRAG/README.md

 Attempt 3 → top_k=6, min_score=0.50
 ```

+### Design Choice

+The retry mechanism does not exclude chunks retrieved in previous attempts.
+Instead, each retry retrieves a larger candidate set from Pinecone and re-evaluates relevance.

+An alternative approach would be to ignore previously retrieved chunks and search only for unseen results.
+However, since the assignment corpus is relatively small, I chose to keep all retrieved chunks available across retries.
+This allows the answer generation step to use the largest possible relevant context window rather than discarding potentially useful evidence from earlier retrieval attempts.

 ### No Answer Response

 If no sufficiently relevant context is found after all retry attempts, the workflow routes to the `no_answer` node and returns: